JohnMcPhail/Final-Project-John-McPhail/FEEDBACK.md

 - The original report/code included hard-coded absolute Windows paths (non-portable).
 - The original console “results” were hard-coded text (“p ≈ ...”) rather than being computed from the model output.
 - Figures were created interactively but not written to files, which makes it harder to verify outputs without running an interactive R session.
+- Dependency management was implicit (no clear “required packages” list and no friendly error if a key package was missing).

 **What was fixed**